Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly tells when to use: user asks for available markets, mentions commodities, stocks, or builder-dex markets.
-Also says when not: prefer over pulse_market_overview, use list_assets for asset-level grouping.
+Explicitly specifies when to use: user asks 'what markets are available?', mentions commodities, stocks, or builder-dex markets.
+Also says to prefer this over pulse_market_overview and to use list_assets for asset-level grouping.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.